Dominant England defeat South Africa

 England got their Quad Series up and running with a commanding 71-47 victory over South Africa at London's Copper Box as Geva Mentor won her 150th cap.

-The Roses, who came into this series as favourites, had a scare in the first quarter when the Proteas closed the gap from nine goals to two.
+The Roses, who came into this series as favourites, played with aggression and fluidity to secure a dominant win.

-But England's aggression and fluidity were enough to secure a dominant win.
+Head coach Jess Thirlby said: "I believe in all of them", as she called on all 12 members of her squad.

-World champions New Zealand are now taking on Australia.
+World champions New Zealand lost a scrappy affair 53-39 against world number ones Australia.

-England will face New Zealand on Sunday in their second match of the series, which will be available to listen to on BBC Radio 5 Live Sports Extra from 16:00 GMT.
+England will face the Silver Ferns on Sunday in their second match of the series, which will be available to listen to on BBC Radio 5 Live Sports Extra from 16:00 GMT.

 - Mentor still wants to 'make history' with the Roses